Caravan Of Moms Helps Reunite Guatemalan Woman Separated From Daughter

-CHICAGO (CBS) — “I told her it breaks our heart too, from one mother to another,” said Patricia Gainsberg of Northfield, IL.
+“I told her it breaks our heart too, from one mother to another,” said Patricia Gainsberg of Northfield.
 “We feel her pain.
 We feel her pain.”

-A group of mothers that connected on social media created a volunteer caravan and raised more than $25,000 dollars to reunite a Guatemalan mother with her teen daughter, who is in New York.
-They call themselves #TeamJuana.

 Juana and her daughter were separated in early June.
 Until recently, Juana had been in a detention center in Arizona.